 What is the Bermuda Tourism Authority?

-The Bermuda Tourism Authority (BTA) is an independent, private, Destination Marketing Organization (DMO) formed in 2014 to be the singular voice that restores and evolves Bermuda as a world-class tourism destination.
+The Bermuda Tourism Authority (BTA) is an independent Destination Marketing Organisation (DMO) formed in 2014 to drive the evolution of Bermuda as a world-class tourism destination.

 What is a DMO?

 A DMO is a destination marketing organisation or convention and visitor bureau that promotes a town, city, region or country in convention sales, tourism marketing and services.
 Such organisations promote economic development of a destination by increasing visits from leisure and business travellers, generating overnight lodging, visits to restaurants and shopping revenues.
 A DMO also shapes long-term travel and tourism strategies for a destination.
 In October 2018, the Bermuda Tourism Authority released Bermuda's National Tourism Plan, the first countrywide plan for tourism since 2012.